grbl/grbl/readme.txt

 * As of yet completely untested in a real environemnt.
 Still waiting for my micRo kit from Lumenlab.com

 Goals:
+* Runs on the atmega168
+* Runs on the Arduino boards with at least an atmega168
 * Suitable for both milling and deposition fabrication
 * Support GCode from common free and cheap CAM-packages right out of the box
 * Optional support for a alphanumeric LCD readout, a joystick and a few buttons for program control